kmsignix/zoom-readydox/README.md

 - Documents / Forms / PDFs
   - Example PDFs for the Change of State and Insurance form, and the Inspection and Servicing form.
 - HTMLs
-  - Example web pages thats how a sample document / form library.
-One is for owner-facing customer services, while the other is for an Intranet page for the Service Center.
+  - Example web pages that show a sample document / form library with links to ReadyDoX transactions.
+One is for customer services, while the other is for an Intranet page for the Service Center.
 The top links in each form start a ReadyDoX transaction (the others are placeholders).
 - Excel file
   - File to transform the output of the Report to a more general-purpose format.
 - Walkthrough PDF